 The titles usually come from Hebrew words that relate to specific rituals or mystical ideas.
 I have specific reasons for choosing certain words.
 A lot of the words refer to rituals involving cleansing which also alludes to the way that the paintings are made, through scrubbing and perhaps washing paint on and off of the surface.
 This body of work is a way to investigate both my own ideas as well as the wider culture surrounding religion so I think that using primarily Hebrew words relates to my own personal experiences within religion.

-One of the things I absolutely love about your work is the way it evokes a spirituality, through the use of colors and shapes (Kandinsky’s The Spiritual in Art comes to mind), but at the same time there is a physicality to your paintings with their three dimensional elements, through the different materials you add to the canvas.
+One of the things I absolutely love about your work is the way it evokes a spirituality through the use of colors and shapes (Kandinsky’s The Spiritual in Art comes to mind), but at the same time there is a physicality to your paintings with their three dimensional elements added to the canvas.
 Can you talk a little bit about the choice you make to do this in certain works?
 Is this part of the transformation you’ve mentioned?
 Are you moving from the spiritual to the physical purposefully?

 I am interested in how people seem to be both attracted and repelled by how the additional layers or wood attachments change the surface in a tactile way.
 I am interested in what adding elements to the surface does both formally and conceptually.
 This began because I was thinking about arches and windows in religious painting and architecture as a vehicle for transformation.
 I would start by adding new dimensions to the panel surface by creating a raised arch shape, sort of like a window or capsule into a new space or interior.
 I started to play with other materials like disassembling wooden chairs and attaching parts to the panel.
 They speak to the painting as object.
 I am interested in how bodily or strange adding objects to the panel can be.
 I think that the spiritual and physical could be considered closely related.